julien6387/supvisors/docs/dashboard.rst

     * Tail stdout log (auto-refreshed) ;
     * Tail stderr log (auto-refreshed).

+The activation of the Start, Stop and Restart buttons is depending on the process state.
+In addition to that, a stopped process cannot be started if the the corresponding program has been disabled.

 |Supvisors| shows additional information for each process, such as:

     * the loading declared for the process in the rules file ;